chengjiagan/RunD_ATC22/README.md

 ## RunD Experiment

 The source code of RunD is submitted to the Kata community, and most of them are still under review.
-The related commits in Kata community are listed as follows: xxxxxxxxxxx
+The related commits and pull requests to Kata community are [here](https://github.com/kata-containers/kata-containers/issues?q=label%3Aruntime-rs):

-Considering that some related binary packages and binaries are tightly integrated with our internal system, we provide a screencast of the tool along with the results in our artifact.
+Considering that some related binary packages are tightly integrated with our internal system, we provide a screencast of the tool along with the results in our artifact.

 Refer to video: [ATC_RunD_AE.mp4](ATC_RunD_AE.mp4).